Joorem/dotfiles/README.md

 * **Theme**: [Nord][nord-iterm2]
 * **Font**: [Anonymice Nerd Font Mono][41] (a recompilation of [Anonymous Pro][42] which I need for `vim-devicons`)

+Sometimes I use [Alacritty][alacritty] which is super fast...
+Like really F.A.S.T!

 # $SHELL

 I use ZSH with some plugins (managed by [zplug][zplug]) and the